rancher-sandbox/rancher-desktop/docs/networking/rancher-desktop-guest-agent.md

 ```
 type PortMapping struct {
-	// Remvoe indicates wherethere to remove or add the entry
+	// Remove indicates whether to remove or add the entry
 	Remove bool `json:"remove"`
 	// Ports are the port mappings for both IPV4 and IPV6
 	Ports nat.PortMap `json:"ports"`